How to set Default Keys and reset Motion Layer Keys

 You can open the timeline and jump to specific frame for ideal character pose.

 Click the Animation >> Remove Object Animation command from the main menu bar;

 or right-click on the character, then select Remove Object Animation from the right-click menu.

-- The character's default pose will be replaced by the current pose.
+The character's pose in the first frame will be replaced by the current pose.

-Click the Default button in the Edit Motion Layer panel.
+Click the Reset to Default button in the Edit Motion Layer panel.